The following questions

 training?

-and I have been training since the early 1980's.
-I hold an
+I have been training since the early 1980's.
+I hold an internationally recognized

-recognized 6th Degree Black Belt and am the head instructor of the
+8th Degree Black Belt and am the head instructor of the Family Karate Schools

 Q: How many instructors are